silviyahristova/handyfix/README.md

 <img src="assets/images/docs/quick-links-footer.png">, <img src="assets/images/docs/link-over-image.png">, <img src="assets/images/docs/link-service.png">
 </details>

 * The submit button has a hover effect.
-When clicked sending user to success page.
-All the links that looks like a button has a hover effect.
-They navigate user throught the site.
-The logo and the brand name are clickable and links to the home page.
-All social media links on the images and footer are opening in a separate tab.
-The service links on the home page are linked to different section on the service page.
+When clicked send the user to the success page.
+All the links that look like a button have a hover effect.
+They navigate users through the site.
+The logo and the brand name are clickable and link to the home page.
+All social media links on the images and footer are open in a separate tab.
+The service links on the home page are linked to different sections on the service page.

 ### **Favicon**